-And Albania, Iceland, UK, Bangladesh, Vietnam, Philippines, Saudi Arabia, Tunisia, Tanzania and Panama have followed the EUs example to protect children.
+This example was followed by Albania, Iceland, Israel, UK, Bangladesh, Nepal, Vietnam, China, Saudi Arabia, Tunisia and Tanzania.
 Thailand banned the use of dental amalgam for children up to 6 years and Mauritius for young children.
-Pakistan for Children up to 15 years, but not yet for pregnant and breastfeeding women.

 Parties shall: